quantum-tinkerer/MeanFi/DESIGN.md

 physical orbitals.
 Entropy is in units of Boltzmann's constant.
 Free energy is `internal_energy - kT * entropy`.
 Generic observable contractions remain raw traces.
 Interaction double counting and BdG normal ordering are applied once.

+Normal reference subtraction uses `delta = rho - reference` in both the Hartree/Fock correction and quadratic interaction energy.
+The energy per orbital is `(Tr(h_0 rho) + Tr(W[delta] delta)/2)/N`; differentiating the total energy `N * U` gives the effective Hamiltonian.
+The reference's one-body energy is not removed, and entropy belongs to the actual state.
+This defines a modified model, not an energy difference from the reference.
+Superconducting references are not implemented.

 Density accuracy controls the calculation.
 Filling and SCF have their own residual checks.
 Energy and entropy are computed on the accepted density mesh;